 The lens was lost and I would never find it; I had no idea where it had popped out.
 I continued on down Robinson Hollow Road passing by the mobile home trailers as I neared NY 79.
 Now that it was late afternoon people were out and about.
 They watched me curiously, and maybe a little suspiciously, saying nothing.

 I arrived at NY 79 and turned right heading up the road to my car.
 I strained to look ahead trying to see my car in the distance.
 Every step I took hurt.
 Finally, I could see my car parked in the pull-off area ahead.
 A short time later I was back at my car and dropped my backpack and changed out of my boots and sweaty shirt.
 I was hot, sore, and a little sunburned.
 I knew by the time I got home I would be extremely sore and hurting.

 After arriving home I brought all my gear in and took a long shower.
 Once I was finished with my shower I got some dinner and hobbled over to my recliner chair.
 I ate dinner and soon began to feel drowsy.
 Even though it was only a little after 8 pm, I was ready for bed.
 I hobbled my way up the stairs to my bedroom, grunting in pain every step of the way.
 I fell into my bed and was asleep almost before I closed my eyes.

 The day after the hike I could barely move.
 I hobbled down the stairs and did very little for the entire day.
 It took me nearly a week to feel “normal” again.

 Since this hike I have completed many 20 mile hikes, several over 20 miles, and even one “marathon” hike of 26.9 miles.
 I also ran my first half-marathon in 2015, ran another in 2016, and two in 2017.
-All but one of my hikes 2016 were 20 miles or greater, the one that was below was 19.2 miles.
+All but one of my hikes in 2016 were 20 miles or greater, the one that was less was 19.2 miles.
 I no longer have the same aches and pains I did back then and I recover from long hikes quicker.